tgherzog/wbg-ogdtoolkit/en/supply.md

 ## Data Standards {#standards}

-While the principles of quality described in the previous sections generally apply to all data types, the standards and details by which data are produced and evaluated vary according to the type of data.
+While the principles of quality previously described generally apply to all data types, the standards and details by which data are produced and evaluated vary according to each data type.
+{: .pullquote :}

 The following sections summarize the standards relevant to each data type.